-A SAS establishes a PAL Protection Area (PPA) for a CBSD or group of CBSDs operating on a Priority Access basis.
-The PPA is based on the -96 dBm/10 MHz service contour of the CBSD(s) as calculated by the SAS or by a substantially similar methodology used by the operator.
+A licensee establishes a PAL Protection Area (PPA) for a CBSD or group of CBSDs operating under a PAL license.
+The PPA is based on the predicted -96 dBm/10 MHz service contour of the CBSD(s) or a substantially similar methodology used by the operator.
 At all points within the PPA, SASs protect the PALs from aggregate co-channel interference to a level of -80 dBm/10 MHz, as received by an isotropic (0 dBi) antenna at a height of 1.5 m above ground level.
 All co-channel CBSDs within 40 km of a particular point in the PPA must be included in the aggregate interference calculation.